Heart disease, stroke, and a lack of infrared light

-Light controls our bodyâs ability to prevent heart disease.
-Infrared light interacts with water in our bodies to create an âexclusion zoneâ, which protects the lining of our arteries.
+Light controls our bodyâs ability to prevent heart disease and strokes.
+Infrared light interacts with our artery wall lining, preventing plaque accumulation.

 How does infrared light influence heart disease?